TricorBraun: Acquisitions

 CHS Capital and Management acquired TricorBraun in 1999.
 CHS sold the company to AEA Investors in 2004, repurchased it in 2006, and sold it again to AEA in November 2016.
 In 2016, TricorBraun itself purchased The Packaging Design Group.
 In 2017 the TricorBraun acquired Taipak, a Canadian company that manufactures flexible packaging, entering the flexible packaging market for the first time.
 That year TricorBraun also acquired the Pennsylvania-based Continental Packaging Associates, and the Canadian firm Salbro.
 It also began a partnership with Amfora, forming TricorBraun South America SAS.
-Between the mid-1990s and now, the company has acquired fourteen different companies.
+Between the mid-1990s and mid-2010s, the company acquired fourteen different companies.
 In August 2023, it was announced TricorBraun had acquired the Longmont-headquartered aluminum cans and packaging supplies company, CanSource.

 In 2025, Kevin Weadick became president and CEO replacing Court Carruthers.
 In 2017 Court Carruthers became the president and CEO of the company, replacing Keith Strope, who had held the positions since 2002.
 Carruthers is now the company's vice chairman, Strope is the company’s executive chairman, and the chairman emeritus is Ken Kranzberg.